figma/figma-api-demo/figma-to-react/README.md

 where `<API_TOKEN_HERE>` would be repaced with your developer token.

+*IMPORTANT*: The index.css file is required to be included for components to render completely.

 ## Variables

 The real vision of this converter is to separate design concerns from coding concerns.
 Toward this end, we introduce the concept of